Backpacking Ethiopia is one of the best travel experiences I have had, so I’ve put together this detailed Ethiopia travel guide for other backpackers.

 Located far in the east near the border of Somaliland Harar has a more Muslim influence.

-The best part of the city is the old town with winding alleys full of people selling things in the narrow market places.
+The best part of the place is the Harar old city with winding alleys full of people selling things in the narrow market places.
 Many different cultures have left their mark on the city such as Indian and Arab traders.
 Visit here to feel a different vibe from the rest of Ethiopia.

-The adventurous thing to do in Harar is to feed wild hyenas.
+The adventurous thing to do is to feed wild hyenas in Harar.
 Almost every night a man, known suitably enough as the hyena man, makes noises like the hyenas to draw them to the outside of the old city walls.

 Although the hyenas are wild and live in nature you can tell that they are used to being fed there so are not completely ferocious.